Ademola101/Ademola-101/README.md

 Hello, my name is **Ademola Ogunmokun**.

-A graduate of chemistry and a Full Stack developer.
+A graduate of chemistry and a web developer.

 I have a in-depth programming knowledge in Python and JavaScript.
 I'm proficient with the following front-end tools